SanderRonde/WatchMeType/README.md

 * Dutch: Chooses the dutch language pack
 * English: Chooses the english language pack
 * Dot: Show a red dot that represents the cursor
-* Notutorial: Don't show the tutorial
+* Showtutorial: Show the tutorial